-Abbot Angell Allen Bach Bryant Burns Park Carpenter Dicken Eberwhite Haisley King Lakewood Lawton Logan Mitchell Pittsfield STEAM @ Northside Thurston Wines
+Abbot Angell Allen Bach Bryant Burns Park Carpenter Dicken Eberwhite Haisley King Lakewood Lawton Logan Mitchell Pittsfield Thurston Wines A2 Open A2 STEAM

 Applications are accepted through the In-District Space Available Transfer system.

-Eligible students must turn 5 between May 1 and December 1, 2022, to be considered.
+Eligible students must turn 5 between May 1st and December 1st to be considered.
 Exceptions to the December 1st deadline are not allowed.
-Students who turn 5 after December 1, 2022 are eligible for enrollment in regular Kindergarten in the Fall of 2023.
-If you have questions about the Young Fives program please call any of the school locations or the office of Elementary Education at 994-2252.
+Students who turn 5 after December 1st are eligible for enrollment in regular Kindergarten the following Fall.
+If you have questions about the Young Fives program, please call any of the school locations or the office of Elementary Education at 994-2252.